pu2clr/SI4735/README.md

 ## Your support is important.

 If you would like to support this library development, consider joining this project via Github.
-Alternatively, make suggestions on features you would like available in this library.
+Alternatively, make suggestions on new features and report errors if you find them.
 Thank you!

 <BR>